mesnardo/petibmpy/docs/api.md

     x-coordinates of the section.
 y : numpy.ndarray
     y-coordinates of the section.
-limits : 2-list of floats, optional
+limits : 2-list of floats
-    Limits of the extrusion;
+    Limits of the extrusion.
-    default: [-0.5, 0.5].
 n : integer, optional
     Number of divisions in the z-direction;
     default: None.